TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 First, the ``append()`` operation has to reallocate memory, and while it uses some tricks to avoid doing that each time, it still has to do it occasionally, and that costs quite a bit.
-Second, the expression "result.append" requires an extra attribute lookup, and third, there's a speed reduction from having to make all those function calls.
+Second, the expression "result.append" requires an extra attribute lookup, and third, there's a speed reduction kutoka having to make all those function calls.